 Friday, April 10 2-7 p.m.
 Admitted Student Day More info and RSVP

 June 4-6 Off-Campus Housing Open House More info

 Saturday, June 6 (afternoon) Admitted Student Day

-September 1 First day of classes and First-Year Orientation
+September 1 First day of classes

 To ensure your place in the entering class, remember that your $500 advance tuition deposit is due at the law school by the deadline stated in your admit letter.
 The tuition deposit is non-refundable.
 Deposit now.

 The Suffolk Experience is a customized campus visit program for applicants and admitted students.
 Observe a class.
 Meet a professor or student.
 Sign up now.